-Hedgehog - Erinaceus europaeus.
-Once a common sight, hedgehog numbers have declined rapidly in recent years.
+Once a common sight, Hedgehog numbers have declined rapidly in recent years.
 The reasons are not clear but loss of suitable habitat and the use of chemicals on farmland and gardens are obvious reasons.

-Preferred habitats include woodland edges, hedgerows, gardens and other places with bushes, and leaves and twigs on the ground, for cover and for nesting materials.
+Preferred habitats for Hedgehog include woodland edges, hedgerows and increasingly gardens; bushes, twigs and leaves on the ground provide cover and nesting materials.
 Moorlands, conifer forests and intensively farmed arable areas do not provide suitable habitats.

 Their nests may be quite large, usually made of leaves, grass, moss, and other garden debris.
 They can be found at the base of thick hedges, under thick bramble bushes, garden sheds or piles of rubbish.

 Information on the conservation of Hedgehogs, their distribution in Barnsley and proposed actions can be found via the links below.
 There is also a statement on the release of previously injured or orphan Hedgehogs.

 Mating occurs after hibernation and four to five young are born in late spring to early autumn.